189JRC/gloucester_electoral_data/README.md

 Web application for visualising UK electoral data from open source resources.

+#### Data Privacy Statement

+> This application uses publicly available information sourced exclusively from UK council websites.
+This includes names and other details that are made openly accessible by these councils.
+This application does not collect, store, or process sensitive personal data beyond what is publicly provided.
+>
+> I am committed to handling this information responsibly and in compliance with the UK GDPR and the Data Protection Act 2018.
+If you have concerns about your information being used, please contact me at cjas@tuta.io.
+I will review and, if necessary, remove the information promptly.
+>
+> The sole purpose of this application is to provide electoral data in a visually impactful manner and does not involve altering, misrepresenting, or misusing any publicly available data.==

 #### Main Components

 - web scraper - data capture from internet resources